Quinten/euphrosine-wants-ten-dots/README.md

 Bonus Modifier - This Vine

+I only used the No Violence modifier.

 The game had to be made in `7 days`.

-I only used the No Violence modifier.
+But after the jam i fixed some bugs and added some extra features like support for touch devices and gamepads.

 ### Simple Final Concept